Tyre Basics

 When buying new tyres, avoid mixing different types, sizes, or brands of tyre on a single vehicle.
 For best results, source the identical make and model of tyre to the ones you already have on your wheels, to maintain optimal performance characteristics.

-Another thing to keep in mind when replacing tyres; replacing a pair of tyres is safer than replacing just a single tyre.
-The newest tyres should be fit on the rear axle, and partially worn tyres to the front axle.
+As a compromise, replacing a pair of tyres is safer than replacing just a single tyre.
+The newest tyres should be fitted on the rear axle, and partially worn tyres on the front axle.

 If this isn't possible, then drivers are advised to ensure that the replacement tyre has the same tyre tread pattern as the other tyre on the same axle.
 Mixing the patterns will impair the handling characteristics of your car; it could even be dangerous.